Daniel McAlister

-Daniel McAlister (born 22 August 1978 in New Zealand) is an Australian rules footballer notable for his brief appearance in the Australian Football League for the Essendon Football Club.
+Daniel McAlister (born 22 August 1978 in New Zealand) is an Australian rules footballer who played six games in the Australian Football League for the Essendon Football Club.

-McAlister was born in New Zealand.
-Of Māori heritage, he is one of few Maori Australians in the history of the VFL/AFL.
+McAlister was born in New Zealand, of Māori heritage.
+He is one of the few Maori Australians in the history of the VFL/AFL.
 McAlister grew up playing rugby union and rugby league as a junior in Taranaki.

 His family emigrated to Tasmania when Daniel was 12, and after starting as a boundary umpire he played junior Australian rules in Smithton before moving to Hobart where he was selected in the Under 18 state team.

-The 185 cm, 88 kg solidly built McAlister played just six games in three seasons between 1997 and 2002.
+McAlister, who is 185 cm tall and weighs 88 kg, played six games in three seasons between 1997 and 2002.
 Originally drafted with pick 5 in the 1996 AFL Draft, McAlister was delisted after playing just two senior games.
-Surprisingly, he was re-drafted in the 2001 AFL Draft, picked up again by Essendon at pick #64.
+Surprisingly, he was re-drafted in the 2001 AFL draft, picked up again by Essendon at pick #64.
 He was delisted at the end of 2002, after which he was signed to play for the Wodonga Raiders in country Victoria.

+In 2023, McAlister was hired to coach Thurgoona Football Club.